thoughtstile/express-ts/README.md

-# Setup an Express server with Typescript
+# Use Typescript with Node.js and Express

 Setting up a new project can be overwhelming with the amount of options available.